 - Outpatient SUD treatment for pregnant and postpartum individuals at the VUMC Firefly program

-- Targeted clinical experiences in methadone maintenance treatment, inpatient and outpatient chronic pain management, and consultative SUD care within a specialty HIV clinic
+- Targeted clinical experiences in inpatient and outpatient chronic pain management

 Training flexibly incorporates individualized experiences designed to grow fellows' specific and specialized interests within Addiction Psychiatry.
-During the elective-based third quarter of the academic year fellows may select from training opportunities with the Tobacco Treatment Service at the Vanderbilt-Ingram Cancer Center, supervised individual psychotherapy cases using the Acceptance and Commitment Therapy (ACT) modality, early intervention and SUD consultation at the VPH Adolescent Partial Hospital Program, clinical toxicology, and structured assessment of SUDs in professional populations.
+During the elective-based third quarter of the academic year fellows may select from training opportunities in neuromodulation interventions for SUD (e.g. TMS), with the Tobacco Treatment Service at the Vanderbilt-Ingram Cancer Center, supervised individual psychotherapy cases using CBT and the Acceptance and Commitment Therapy (ACT) modalities, early intervention and SUD consultation at the VPH Adolescent Partial Hospital Program, clinical toxicology, and structured assessment of SUDs in professional populations.